Back-to-School: Best Getting Ready for School Books

-My method of handling my daughter’s separation anxiety was to feel incredibly guilty for giving her my temperament and to call my mother everyday asking her how long I cried at drop-off.
-Since neither of these methods was very effective, I thought I’d point you to Dr. Cindy Nurik’s advice to help make the transition to school more smooth.
+Books are a good first step in preparing your child — and yourself — for the first day of school, but reading a story may not be enough for either of you.
+My method of handling my daughter’s separation anxiety was to feel incredibly guilty for passing on my tendency to worry about everything and to call my mother everyday asking her how long I cried at drop-off.
+Neither of these methods was very effective, though.
+Instead, you might try some of these ideas to make the back-to-school transition easier for everyone.